LifeBogger presents the Full Story of a Football Wizard best known by the Nickname; ‘Ronnie’.

-Ronaldinho started off by being a regular partaker of both futsal (an offshoot of soccer played indoors on a hard court surface and with only five players on each side) and soccer game.
+Ronaldinho started off by being a regular partaker of both futsal (an offshoot of soccer played indoors on a hard court surface and with only five players on each side) and the soccer game.

 It took less time before he started gaining attention.
-Early fans knew him as the smallest and best kid who could regularly perform the Brazilian samba style in both fustal and outdoor soccer games.
+Early fans knew him as the smallest and best kid who could regularly perform the Brazilian samba style in both futsal and outdoor soccer games.

 It was at this time his nickname ‘Ronaldinho’ (meaning Small Ronaldo) was fully endorsed by his friends and fans.

-It is pertinent to note that Ronaldinho was always, the smallest player on the field during his time in the academy.
+It is pertinent to note that Ronaldinho was always the smallest player on the field during his time in the academy.

-According to him, “They called me that because I was really small.
+“They called me that because I was really small.
 I played with players like a certain Ronaldo Luis Nazario de Lima who was older than me.

 As people observed there was another Ronaldo who was bigger, better and older, they decided to call me Ronaldinho.
 I accepted it because I respected him and I was younger.”